Summit Seekers

 In your application, we’ll want you to provide a sample training plan you plan to follow based on your background, hiking experience, and lifestyle.
 If accepted, we’ll work with you to discuss your suggested training plan, and will help keep you accountable through our virtual meetings and team hikes.

-• We expect this hike to take one challenging 10 hour-long hike day.
-Hike duration will ultimately depend on the pace of all of our hikers.
+• We expect this hike to take one challenging 10 hour-long hike day, beginning around 7 am.

 When you’re unable to hike (weather, life circumstances, etc.), you should be training regularly through running and other cardio workouts designed to increase your VMax.
 Stair climbers are a great way to strengthen your legs for a steep climb.